OMA elections: Frequently asked questions

 Candidates can be exempt from the reference check process, providing they have had an OMA elections reference check completed within the past 18 months or have participated in the OMA-initiated board director evaluation within the past 12 months.

-During the 2023-2024 OMA election period, social media checks took place for all physician and non-physician board candidates.
+Starting in the 2023-2024 OMA election period, the OMA started performing social media checks for all physician and non-physician board candidates.

-These checks are limited to only publicly available information and specifically focus on illegal activity, violent conduct, sexually explicit material, intolerance — all content that would be inconsistent with the OMA’s stated mission, vision and values.
+These checks are limited to only publicly available information and specifically focus on illegal activity, violent conduct, sexually explicit material, intolerance — all content that would be inconsistent with the OMA’s stated mission, vision and values and Member Code of Conduct and Civility.
 These checks do not search political opinions, positions, and views about the OMA, the health-care system, the role of physicians in the health-care system, etc.

 The fiduciary role of the OMA Board of Directors makes it essential all candidates are assessed as consistently as possible.
 The social media check includes director and president-elect candidates.